 Flavor Balance

-Ginger is optional but genuinely worth trying — just 1 tsp of fresh grated ginger adds a subtle heat that makes the filling taste more complex without being obviously gingery.
+Ginger’s optional here, but it’s genuinely worth trying — a single teaspoon of fresh grated ginger adds a subtle heat in the background, enough to make the filling taste more layered without anyone picking out “ginger” specifically.

 Bake in an 8-inch or 10-inch skillet at 400°F for 45-50 minutes.
-The alcohol bakes off, but the flavor stays.
-Let it cool at least 20 minutes before slicing — the filling needs that time to set.
+The alcohol cooks off in the oven, but the flavor it leaves behind sticks around.
+Give it at least 20 minutes to cool before slicing — the filling needs that time to fully set.

 Nutritional Information (Per Serving)